akuchibotla/you-got-mail/README.md

 `utils.py` has some common functions used throughout the program

-### Points of Improvement
+### Points for Improvement
-The time it takes to accomplish step 4 above is the biggest bottleneck for performance.
+- The time it takes to accomplish step 4 above is the biggest bottleneck for performance.
 I am open to suggestions as to how this can be improved.
+- It would be ideal if it were possible to ping the mail servers directly rather than use an API.
+Unfortunately this solution requires many edge cases (Yahoo MX server responses respond with the same message regardless of whether or not an email is valid whereas GMail is very descriptive).
+- Huge sources of information (namely LinkedIn) cannot be scraped and their terms & conditions don't seem to allow usage for this kind of application.
+- URLs sometimes need to be resolved.
+The "stub" method I use here is great for the standard URL formats of those social media websites but doesn't work for a couple edge cases.
+Assuming the user inputs a standard URL (which they will 90% do anyways), it shouldn't be a problem but is still something to improve on.
+- The weightage is pretty arbitrary and just based on how I personally view emails.
+I am open to suggestions as to how these can be less random and more mathematical as well.
+- The more common the name is, the higher chance there is of having a username like "john_doe_1994".
+I weight these emails low compared to "john_doe" and "jdoe" for example and I'm not sure if this is the best way to go about this.
+If there is any way to measure how "common" an email is, that would be great.